drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L05/slides.md

 <!--s-->

-## Data Cleaning | Identifying Anomalies with Z-Score
+## Identifying Anomalies with Z-Score

 A z-score is a measure of how many standard deviations a data point is from the mean.
 A z-score of 0 indicates that the data point is exactly at the mean, while a z-score of 1.0 indicates that the data point is one standard deviation above the mean.